-Or if you choose ground observation at or near the airport, duration will be in the neighborhood of 2 minutes 16 seconds.
+Or if you choose ground observation, duration will be 2 minutes 10+ seconds.

-This supersedes our earlier plan to fly out of Aberdeen, Scotland with one or two Embraer ERJ-145 regional jets which turned out to be not available for charter.
+This supersedes our earlier plan to fly out of Aberdeen, Scotland with two Embraer ERJ-145 regional jets as now everyone will be able to fly on one single aircraft.

-We'll depart Billund (BLL) ~ 5am to arrive Vágar (FAE) ~ 6:15am sunrise (one hour time difference east-to-west), then take off at 8:55am for the eclipse flight.
-Then after totality aloft projected to be ~ 9:39:45-9:43:15 UT, we'll either:
+We'll depart Billund (BLL) ~ 5:00pm March 19 Thursday to arrive Vágar (FAE) ~ 6:15pm (one hour time difference east-to-west), then take off at 8:55am March 20 Friday for the eclipse flight.
+Then after totality aloft we'll either:

-(a) return to FAE arriving ~ 10:10am if indeed some participants have remained on the ground in the Faroes, then depart FAE ~ 12noon to arrive back at Billund ~ 3:15pm (one hour time difference west-to-east), or otherwise

-(b) bypass FAE after totality and return directly to Billund arriving ~ 1pm.
+- (a) return to FAE arriving ~ 10:30am if indeed some participants have remained on the ground in the Faroes, then depart FAE ~ 11:30am to arrive back at Billund ~ 2:45pm (one hour time difference west-to-east), or otherwise - (b) bypass FAE after totality and return directly to Billund arriving ~ 1:00pm.